HerocatUED/SinDiffusion3D/README.md

 3. run command ```python main.py --shape_name=xxx```

    Note: ```shape_name``` should be the same as input mesh file.
 If the input mesh is StoneWall.obj, then ```--shape_name=StoneWall```
-5. output file can be found in 'output' folder
+4. output file can be found in 'output' folder
+5. try diffuse in diffusion folder, run ```python diffuse.py```